VibhavBilgoji/NIT_GOA_HACKATHON-1/ANIMATIONS_VISUAL_GUIDE.md

 │  ║                                       ║ │
 │  ║    ┌─────────────────────────────┐   ║ │
 │  ║    │   Empower Your Community    │   ║ │
-│  ║    │    with CityPulse           │   ║ │  ← RetroGrid behind
+│  ║    │    with OurStreet           │   ║ │  ← RetroGrid behind
 │  ║    └─────────────────────────────┘   ║ │    the hero text
 │  ║                                       ║ │
 │  ║         [Grid Animation]              ║ │